wmatuszak/hosts.d/README.md

 ## Structure

-directory - C:\Windows\System32\drivers\etc\hosts.d
+* C:\Windows\System32\drivers\etc\hosts.d
-			- Update-HostsFile.ps1 : The main script.
+ * Update-HostsFile.ps1 : The main script.
 This generates the hosts file given the source files in the directories listed below.
-			- hosts.cache : A XML object containing the MD5 sums of the hosts files that were last processed.
+ * hosts.cache : A XML object containing the MD5 sums of the hosts files that were last processed.
-			- base.hosts : Base hosts file.
+ * base.hosts : Base hosts file.
 Generated at setup time from the existing hosts file.
-			- xxxx.hosts : Static hosts file.
+ * xxxx.hosts : Static hosts file.
 Contents are appended during generation.
-			- xxxx.dhosts : Dynamic hosts file.
+ * xxxx.dhosts : Dynamic hosts file.
 Contains a URL to a hosts file to be downloaded and appended during generation.

-Install-Managaged-Hosts-File.ps1 - Setup Script
+* Install-Managaged-Hosts-File.ps1 - Setup Script
-			- Creates directories
+ * Creates directories
-			- Places main script
+ * Places main script
-			- Creates scheduled task
+ * Creates scheduled task
-			- Creates base.hosts
+ * Creates base.hosts

 ## Liability